 Ask the student to stand on the ground and close their eyes.
-Then ask them to jump in the air (not very high) and land on one foot.
-In most cases they will land on the prominent foot, which will be the foot at the front of the board.
+Then ask them to jump in the air with both feet (not very high) and land on one foot.
+In most cases they will land on thier prominent foot, which will be the foot at the front of the board.

-Have the student facing you with their feet slightly apart, and fall towards you while leaning forward (provide reassurance by placing both your hands on their shoulders).
+Have the student facing you with their feet slightly apart, and fall towards you like a tree while leaning forward.
 Generally, the skater will put their prominent foot forward before falling which is the foot that should be at the front of the board.
+If the student feels nervous offer reassurance by placing both your hands on their shoulders and ask first to make sure they are comfortable with that.